mohnikbakht/SeismoNet_Windows_GUI_Demo/README.md

 # Windows App Demo

-We designed a Windows app in C# (on the .NET platform) to interface with the wireless patches.
+We designed a Windows app in C# (on the .NET platform) to interface with the wearable patches ([link to Our Wearable Patches!](https://github.com/mohnikbakht/Cardio_Wearable_Patch)) .
 This interface works in two modes:

 1) Connected to the device through Bluetooth LE: In this mode the user can send commands to the devices as well as receive and plot the data in real time.
 Up to 4 devices can connect and send data at the same time.
 The recording can be saved as a .csv file and also emailed to the user.
 The user can also monitor the files in the SD card.